toji/webgpu-gltf-case-study/index.md

 ### Shader and buffer changes

 When drawing instanced geometry, you need to provide something that communicates which data is different for each instance (otherwise why are you drawing the same thing over and over again?)
-There's two ways to do this: Either as a vertex buffer using `stepMode: 'instance'` in the pipeline's vertex state, or as a uniform or storage buffer that you index into using a per-instance index in the shader.
+There's two ways to do this: Either as a vertex buffer using `stepMode: 'instance'` in the pipeline's vertex state, or as an array in a uniform or storage buffer that you index into in the shader.
 For this document we'll take the latter approach since it maps a bit better to what we've already been doing.

 The concept is pretty simple.
 Previously in the vertex shader we were using a uniform buffer to communicate the model matrix for every draw call, as shown in this simplified shader: